 Fair enough.
 But not even a couple weeks later, I was even more taken aback when she posted a poem titled I Want You To Chase Me on her blog.
-Of course, I assumed it was directed towards me, so I tried to pursue her again.
+Of course, I assumed it was directed towards me, so I tried to pursue her again upon impulse.
 But I found out rather quickly how wrong I was.
 I’d be lying if I said I have not struggled with feeling extremely bitter towards her for feeling so led-on.
 Although forgiveness has never been my greatest strength, I do wish her the best and I hope she finds herself a guy who can fulfill her in ways that I could not.

 However, this experience caused me to be on my guard whenever I considered to date women with religious values.

 This wasn’t the last time I was burned by a fellow believer.
-I’ve had many former friends act piously on Sunday morning and treat others horribly every other day of the week.
+I’ve had many former friends act piously on Sunday morning and treat others horribly, including myself, every other day of the week.
 One Christian friend I once worked for used to condescendingly tell me all my mistakes were a direct reflection of my relationship with God.
 A paradox, it seems, when their wrongdoings were called out by others they were seemingly brushed aside as though they were the real victims who could do no wrong.

 These among many other negative experiences with fellow Christians often led me to weigh my own self-worth and feel like I was, in their view, unholy and undesirable.
-One of the many reasons why many people seem to be extremely turned off by Christianity is because of those who harbor a bad case of moralistic superiority syndrome – or in simpler terms, feeling ‘holier than thou.’
+One of the many reasons why many people seem to be extremely turned off by Christianity is because of those who harbor a bad case of moralistic superiority syndrome – or in simpler terms, acting ‘holier than thou.’
 It seems very reminiscent to the passages in the Bible when Jesus called out the Pharisees for abusing their own laws and traditions to maintain their pious image.

 Some of the most manipulative, condescending, rude and difficult people I’ve ever had to deal with were those who claimed to follow Christ.
 I’m not at all saying all Christians act this way, but there seems to be a special type of arrogance that comes with believing one’s self is already predestined to be ‘saved’ – the type that causes someone to think of the other person as less holy, sometimes even less desirable, intelligent or valuable.
 In effect, pride seems to swell up just enough to make a person in complete denial of their own wrongdoings.
 In a world where negativity spreads like wildfire, this seems to confirm a legitimate reason why Christians seem to have such a bad stereotype.